fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 Install TypeScript support to your editor of choice.
 [Visual Studio Code](https://code.visualstudio.com/) works natively with TypeScript.

 As mentioned earlier, TypeScript code is not executable by itself.
 It has to be first compiled into executable JavaScript.
-When TypeScript is compiled into JavaScript, the code becomes subject for type erasure.
+When TypeScript is compiled into JavaScript, the code becomes subject to type erasure.
 This means that type annotations, interfaces, type aliases, and other type system constructs are removed and the result is pure ready-to-run JavaScript.

 In a production environment, the need for compilation often means that you have to set up a "build step."
 During the build step all TypeScript code is compiled into JavaScript in a separate folder, and the production environment then runs the code from that folder.
 In a development environment, it is often handier to make use of real-time compilation and auto-reloading in order to be able to see the resulting changes more quickly.

 Let's start writing our first TypeScript app.
 To keep things simple, let's start by using the npm package [ts-node](https://github.com/TypeStrong/ts-node).
-It compiles and executes the specified TypeScript file immediately, so that there is no need for a separate compilation step.
+It compiles and executes the specified TypeScript file immediately so that there is no need for a separate compilation step.

 You can install both <i>ts-node</i> and the official <i>typescript</i> package globally by running:
 ```